 Case Study – Testing of Three Dimensional Nailing Plates

-Three-dimensional metal nailing plates are used to join load bearing timber structures and also for fixing timber structures or wood based structural members to their supports.
+Three-dimensional metal nailing plates are used to join load-bearing timber structures and also for fixing timber structures or wood-based structural members to their supports.
 These plates are generally available in a range of shapes and sizes and are secured to the structures using a range of nails, screws, bolts or dowels.

 A typical example is shown in Figure 4.
-The plates must be capable of withstanding the loadings placed upon them during use and therefore should be tested to ensure that they are fit for purpose.
+The plates must be capable of withstanding the loadings placed upon them during use and therefore should be tested to ensure that they are fit for their purpose.
 This requires testing of large components and poses significant practical challenges.